pradeepjindal/nse-insights-2020/README.md

 separate DeliverySpikeDto into ppfDto file validator - csv files and db dates data validator - csv rows and db rows

+sbi
+buy 2 rs down from open and 5 rs down from open sell 3 rs high from open